tobeyleonard/tobeyleonard.github.io/_pages/about.md

 About me
 ======
 Hi!
 I'm a senior undergraduate student at the University of Toronto, majoring in Computer Science and Mathematics.
 In parallel, I've been working as a research assistant at the [Dynamic Graphics Project](https://www.dgp.toronto.edu/) Lab, advised by Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/).
-Currently I'm doing a summer internship at [Adobe Research](https://research.adobe.com/) under Dr. [Qi Sun](https://qisun.me/) and Dr. [Xin Sun](http://www.sunxin.name/).
+Currently I'm doing a summer internship at [Adobe Research](https://research.adobe.com/) under Dr. [Qi Sun](https://qisun.me/).

-I'm broadly interested in physics-based animation, geometry processing, computational fabrication, interactive graphics and novel interfaces that augment creativity and productivity.
+I’m broadly interested in geometry processing, physics-based animation, computational design and fabrication, visualization and interface technologies that augment users' creativity and productivity.

 Previously, I've explored different research areas with Prof. [Ken Jackson](http://www.cs.toronto.edu/~krj/) on numerical analysis and with Prof. [Fanny Chevalier](http://fannychevalier.net/) on HCI / visualization.
 I also did research in geometric modeling with Prof. [Marc Alexa](https://www.eecs.tu-berlin.de/cg-archiv/menue/team/alexa/) and physics-based animation with Prof. [David Levin](http://diwlevin.webfactional.com/researchdb/) and Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/).
 It's my great honour to be selected as a finalist for [CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/) 2020 and an awardee for [Adobe Research Women-in Technology Scholarship](https://adoberesearch.ctlprojects.com/scholarship/previous-scholarship-award-winners/) 2020.